Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Skylum Coupon Code

-I mentioned at the start of the show that you can save 10% (or $10) on Skylum software using my coupon code.
+At the start of the show, I mentioned that you can save 10% (or $10) on Skylum software using my coupon code.
 This is my affiliate code, which means that I make a small commission if you purchase from me, but it also means that you save money.

 For other Skylum products, like the Creative Kit, you save 10%.